 Eqvalan Duo, a Merial product contains ivermectin and praziquantel as the two active ingredients.
+When combined, the ingredients effectively kills parasites by attacking their nerve cells.
 Both these ingredients kill different types of worms thereby protecting the horses from harmful worm infestations.

 Kindly Note:Merial is now acquired by Boehringer Ingelheim.
 So, the manufacturer’s name on product packs may vary according to the available stock.